 The son of Ivory Coast immigrants, Muhammed lives in the Bronx and is entering his senior year at the High School for Environmental Studies.
-He had many firsts during his recent trip to American Prairie Reserve, from capturing and releasing prairie dogs as part of a research study to roasting marshmallows around a campfire.
+He had many firsts during his recent trip to the prairie, from capturing and releasing prairie dogs as part of a research study to roasting marshmallows around a campfire.

-For Muhammed, the trip to American Prairie Reserve was an extra special occasion – his 17th birthday.
+For Muhammed, the trip to the prairie was an extra special occasion – his 17th birthday.
 He writes, “A prairie birthday is a very unique, once in a lifetime opportunity and it is one that I will always remember.”

 See more photos and read about the journey in a recent article in The New York Times.